 The entry-level Arduino UNO R3 is the best board to get started with.
 This board and module is easy to use and ready to power your first creative projects. t has 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz ceramic resonator, a USB connection, a power jack, an ICSP header and a reset button.
 In short, it has everything you need, so you can just connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.
 Also you could upgrade to the StarterKit which includes a book with 15 tutorials that will walk you through the basics up to complex projects.

 Now you are all set to begin building your own Arduino projects.
 Using Arduino you can do nearly everything.
-Do you want to learn more about electronics and circuits?
+Do you want to learn more about making smart devices?

-At Create & Learn, we have an Arduino programming course that will help you learn more about electronics using an Arduino simulator.
+At Create & Learn, we have an online Arduino programming course for kids, led live by an expert instructor, that will help your child learn more about electronics using an Arduino simulator.
 An Arduino simulator is a virtual representation of a real-world Arduino platform that makes it easy to get started!

 Written by Apoorva Rastogi, a Create & Learn instructor who has worked as a coding instructor for more than 6 years.
 Apoorva has a Bachelor's Degree in Mathematics and a Master's Degree in Computer Applications.